fatmage/gbc/README.md

 ## Roadmap:

- - implement addressable memory components related to graphics

- - implement OAM DMA

- - implement VRAM HDMA
+ - implement basic OAM and VRAM dma without checking necessary conditions

- - implement CGB registers

  - implement cartridge header reading

  - state intialisation - read cartridge header, check which mbc, set rom and ram in State to the corresponding mbc one nad then read the code to rom

- - interrupts

- - ppu
+ - implement ppu

- - graphics
+ - implement graphics

+ - check if it works at all

+ - implement missing functionalities from the cpu

- - controls
+ - controls/user interface

  - functional features - debugger taking advantage of immutable state